General Product Safety Regulation: An Essential Guide

 Responsibility

-The GPSR defines the various natural or legal entities responsible for engaging in activities related to a product’s manufacture and placement in the market.
+The GPSR defines the various natural or legal entities responsible for engaging in activities related to a product’s manufacture and sale.
 We explain them in this section.

 Manufacturer